vigetlabs/colonel_kurtz_ex/README.md

   2. Then create the migration to add the field to your database

       ```bash
-      mix ecto.gen.migration add_blocks_to_posts
+      mix ecto.gen.migration add_content_to_posts
       ```

-  3. `EctoBlocks` expects the underlying field to be a `:map` which is implemented as a `jsonb` column in databases such as Postgres.
+  3. `EctoBlocks` expects the underlying field to be a `:map` which is implemented as a `jsonb` column in Postgres.

       ```elixir
-      # priv/repo/migrations/<timestamp>_add_blocks_to_posts.exs
+      # priv/repo/migrations/<timestamp>_add_content_to_posts.exs

-      defmodule YourApp.Repo.Migrations.AddBlocksToPost do
+      defmodule YourApp.Repo.Migrations.AddContentToPost do
         use Ecto.Migration

         def change do
           alter table("posts") do
-            add :blocks, :map
+            add :content, :map
           end
         end
       end